lucasmz-dev/microG-wiki/Building.md

+# Dependencies
+You need the following prerequisites to build `GmsCore`:

+1. Due to the use of symlinks, a unix-based operating system is required to build the application.
+Please notice, that building with other operating systems is not supported.
+2. Your Android-ROM should integrate the `FAKE_PACKAGE_SIGNATURE`-patch, which is required to fully use the features of `GmsCore`.
+3. The build process requires a full-working Android SDK and Java installation.

 # Building

 It is possible to build the µg-version of Google's `GmsCore` in many different ways.
 First of all, one should get the source code and all required dependencies: